sagemath/trac_to_gh/Issue 2598.md

 # Issue 2598: [with patch, needs review] allow ZZ element to be constructed from GF(2) list

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2598

 Original creator: malb